 - 1. Ceilings and walls shall be insulated with proper material to deaden sound and reduce vibration to a minimum.
-If thermal insulation is specified, it shall be fire-resistant and approved by Underwriters Laboratories, Inc. If buses are equipped with air conditioning, walls and ceilings must be insulated to improve air conditioner efficiency. - 2.
+If thermal insulation is specified, it shall be fire-resistant.
+If buses are equipped with air conditioning, walls and ceilings must be insulated to improve air conditioner efficiency. - 2.
 If floor insulation is required, it shall be either 5-ply nominal 19/32 inches thick plywood, or a material of equal or greater strength and insulation R value, and it shall equal or exceed properties of exterior-type softwood plywood, C-D Grade as specified in standards issued by U. S. Department of Commerce.
 When plywood is used, all exposed edges shall be sealed.